toml-lang/toml/toml.md

 A key may be either bare, quoted, or dotted.

-**Bare keys** may contain any letter-like or number-like Unicode character from any Unicode script, as well as ASCII digits, dashes and underscores.
+**Bare keys** may contain any letter-like or number-like Unicode character from any Unicode script, as well as digits, dashes and underscores.
+Various symbols (such as emojis or arrows) and punctuation marks from outside the ASCII range are also allowed, while whitespace and private use characters are forbidden.
+It is advisable to use only words (in arbitrary languages) as bare keys, as they are generally accepted, while not all symbols and punctuation marks are.
+If you want to use a bare key made up of several words, use a suitable separator character (such as a underscore or hyphen) between the words, as spaces are not allowed.
+Note that bare keys are allowed to be composed of only digits, e.g.
-Punctuation, spaces, arrows, box drawing and private use characters are not allowed.
-Note that bare keys are allowed to be composed of only ASCII digits, e.g. 1234, but are always interpreted as strings.
+1234, but are always interpreted as strings.

 &#x2139;&#xfe0f; The exact ranges of allowed code points can be found in the [ABNF grammar file][abnf].